-The project was awarded a Silver BIM in the Pioneering Approach category at the BIM d’Or Awards in September 2020.
+The project received a Silver BIM award in the Pioneering Approach category at the BIM d’Or Awards in September 2020.
 Sala says that the use of generative design allowed the incorporation of “more parameters and constraints than a human could ever produce, resulting in the creation of multiple scenarios in record time.”
 It also allowed the team to determine a solution that would minimize traffic disruption during construction.

-Setting Sights on the Transition to Green
+Setting Sights on the Transition to Green Infrastructure

 Thanks to the rise in new electric, autonomous, and carbon-neutral forms of transportation, infrastructure design can now play a role in the energy-saving policies established by the European Union as part of the Green Deal.